Supernormal

-Supernormal is a children's television programme for CITV.
+Supernormal is an animated children's television programme for CITV.
 It was developed and produced by World Leaders Entertainment in New York City, USA, and Granada Kids UK.
 It was animated by Fatkat Animation, a Canadian animation studio.
 It made its television début on 1 September 2007 on CITV, but the official premiere was on 8 September of the same year.